lucaslorentz/caddy-docker-proxy/README.md

 Only containers/services that are connected to Caddy ingress networks are used.

 :warning: caddy docker proxy does a best effort to automatically detect what are the ingress networks.
 But that logic fails on some scenarios: [#207](https://github.com/lucaslorentz/caddy-docker-proxy/issues/207).
-To have a more resilient solution, you can manually configure Caddy ingress network using CLI option `ingress-networks`, environment variable `CADDY_INGRESS_NETWORKS` or label `caddy_ingress_network`.
+To have a more resilient solution, you can manually configure Caddy ingress network using CLI option `ingress-networks`, environment variable `CADDY_INGRESS_NETWORKS`.
+You can also specify the ingress network per container/service by adding to it a label `caddy_ingress_network` with the network name.

 Usage: `upstreams [http|https] [port]`